-- 1. Estimate the spawning escapement of large Chinook salmon ($\geq 660 \text{ mm MEF}$) in the Taku River in 2013 such that the estimate is within $\pm 20\%$ of the true value 95% of the time. - 2.
-Estimate the spawning escapement of medium-sized Chinook salmon (401-659 mm MEF) in the Taku River in 2013 such that the estimate is within $\pm 20\%$ of the true value 95% of the time. - 3.
-Estimate the age, sex, and length composition of the spawning escapement of medium and large Chinook salmon in the Taku River in 2013 such that all estimated fractions are within ± 5 percentage points of their true values 95% of the time.
+- 1. Estimate the spawning escapement of large Chinook salmon (≥660 mm MEF) in the Taku River in 2015 such that the half width of the calculated 95% confidence interval is within 20% of the estimate. - 2.
+Estimate the spawning escapement of medium-sized Chinook salmon (401-659 mm MEF) in the Taku River in 2015 such that the half width of the calculated 95% confidence interval is within 20% of the estimate. - 3.
+Estimate the age, sex, and length composition of the spawning escapement of medium and large Chinook salmon in the Taku River in 2015 such that the estimated half width of all calculated 95% confidence intervals are within 5% of their estimates.